-The Sweetwater County Museum Foundation, the Museum's not-for-profit partner, is sponsoring a Scholarship Program and Essay contest for 2020.
-The scholarship program is open to Sweetwater County high school seniors attending a college program in the summer or fall of 2020.
-The essay contest is open to any Sweetwater County student in grades 6th-11th, and will have a $50 prize for the winner of each grade.
-BY PARTICIPATING IN THIS CONTEST YOU GIVE THE MUSEUM THE RIGHT TO PUBLISH ANY WINNING ESSAY.Check below for more information.
+The Sweetwater County Museum Foundation, the Museum's not-for-profit partner, is sponsoring a Scholarship Program and Essay contest for 2021.
+The scholarship program is open to Sweetwater County high school seniors attending a college program in the summer or fall of 2021.
+The essay contest is open to any Sweetwater County student in 10th and 11th grade, and will have a $100 prize for the winner of each grade.
+BY PARTICIPATING IN THIS CONTEST YOU GIVE THE MUSEUM THE RIGHT TO PUBLISH ANY SUBMITTED ESSAY.Check below for more information.

-The Sweetwater County Historical Museum Foundation is sponsoring a scholarship program for Sweetwater County high school seniors attending a college program in the summer or fall of 2020.
-The winning essay will be published in the local newspaper and will earn a $500 scholarship.
+The Sweetwater County Historical Museum Foundation is sponsoring a scholarship program for Sweetwater County high school seniors who will be attending a college program in the summer or fall of 2021.
+The winning essay will be published in the local newspaper and will earn a $1,000 scholarship.
 The essay must be no more than 3,000 words and fit the prompt: "How a local historical event or person impacts my life."
-BY PARTICIPATING IN THIS CONTEST YOU GIVE THE MUSEUM THE RIGHT TO PUBLISH ANY WINNING ESSAY.
-Submissions must be sent or postmarked by June 1, 2020.
+BY PARTICIPATING IN THIS CONTEST YOU GIVE THE MUSEUM THE RIGHT TO PUBLISH ANY SUBMITTED ESSAY.
+Submissions must be sent or postmarked by June 1, 2021.
 See the specific rules in the document below:

-Congratulations to our 2020 winner Celeste Keelin for her essay "The History in Me."
-She attended Rock Springs Hich School and will be attending the University of Wyoming majoring in Physiology/Pre-Med.
+Congratulations to our 2021 winner Jessica Petri for her essay "Carnegie Capitalism: An Analysis of the Importance of Philanthropy in Maintaining a Free Economy.”"
+She attended Green River Hich School and will be attending the University of Wyoming majoring in political science.

-The Sweetwater County Historical Museum Foundation is sponsoring an essay contest for Sweetwater County students in grades 6th-11th.
+The Sweetwater County Historical Museum Foundation is sponsoring an essay contest for Sweetwater County students in 10th or 11th grade.
 Each grade will have its own winner.
-The winning essay will be published in the local news and will earn $50.
+The winning essay will be published in the local news and will earn $100.
 The essay must be no more than 1,500 words and fit the prompt: "A local historical event that inspires me."
-BY PARTICIPATING IN THIS CONTEST YOU GIVE THE MUSEUM THE RIGHT TO PUBLISH ANY WINNING ESSAY.
-Submissions must be sent or postmarked by June 1, 2020.
+BY PARTICIPATING IN THIS CONTEST YOU GIVE THE MUSEUM THE RIGHT TO PUBLISH ANY SUBMITTED ESSAY.
+Submissions must be sent or postmarked by June 1, 2021.
 See the specific rules in the document below:

-Congralutions to our 11th Grade 2020 Winner Jessica Lee Petri for her essay "Cowboy's Cultural Change".
-She attends Green River High School
+Congralutions to our 11th Grade 2021 Winner Faith Duncan for her essay "How Local History Inspired Me to Use My Voice to Spread Change".
+She attends Green River High School.

 Where do I start?